Dsadd4/NLSExplorer_1.0/README.md

 1. Make sure pytorch is already installed.

-2. Once Pytorch is installed， you can directly install A2KA by run the command
+2. Once Pytorch is installed， you can directly install A2KA by run the command:
 ```bash
 pip install A2KA
 ```